-In February 2000, SSWD, DWR and the CFWID entered into the Bear Agreement (DWR, SSWD and CFWID 2000) to settle the responsibilities of SSWD, CFWID, and all other Bear River water rights, to implement the objectives in the Water Quality Control Plan for the San Francisco Bay/ Sacramento-San Joaquin Delta Estuary adopted May 22, 1995.
+In February 2000, after prolonged negotiations, SSWD, DWR and the CFWID entered into the Bear River Settlement Agreement (DWR, SSWD and CFWID 2000) with the objective of settling the responsibilities of SSWD, CFWID, and all other Bear River water rights, to implement the standards in the SWRCB's May 22, 1995 Water Quality Control Plan for the San Francisco Bay/ Sacramento-San Joaquin Delta Estuary.

-To incorporate this agreement into SSWD's water rights, in July 2000, the SWRCB issued Order 2000-10 that amended SSWD's Water Right Licenses 11120 and 11118 to provide that:
+To incorporate this settlement agreement into SSWD's water rights, in July 2000, the SWRCB issued Order 2000-10 that amended SSWD's Water Right Licenses 11120 and 11118 to provide that:

-During releases of water in connection with the change of purpose of use and place of use of up to 4,400 acre-feet transferred to DWR during dry and critical years,^[10] Licensee shall increase flows in the lower Bear River by no more than 37 cfs from July through September.
-To avoid stranding
+During releases of water in connection with the change of purpose of use and place of use of up to 4,400 acre-feet transferred to DWR during dry and critical years, [10] Licensee shall increase flows in the lower Bear River by no more than 37 cfs from July through September.
+To avoid stranding impacts to anadromous fish in the Bear River below Camp Far West Reservoir, Licensee shall, by the end of a release period from the reservoir in connection with said change, ramp down flows from the reservoir at a rate not to exceed 25 cfs over a 24-hour period.